Introduction to Zazen Practice

 He zafu It is essential for the practice of zazen, since it facilitates proper posture.
 When using a zafu, the pelvis is allowed to tilt slightly forward, which frees the abdomen and allows the internal organs to accommodate more naturally.
 This helps the spine maintain its natural curves in the correct position.

 Without a zafu, it is difficult to achieve adequate lumbar curvature, which makes it more tiring and straining to stay upright in positions such as lotus or half lotus.
 Besides, without the stability that the zafu provides, It would be difficult to stay in meditation for long periods.
-La clave en el zazen es la inmovilidad, and to achieve this, a stable posture is essential, something that zafu facilitates.
+The key in zazen is immobility, and to achieve this, a stable posture is essential, something that zafu facilitates.